A31 autoroute

 The A31 autoroute, also known as l'Autoroute de Lorraine-Bourgogne, is a French motorway.
-The road runs from the Franco-Luxembourg border to Beaune where it joins the A6.
+The road runs from Beaune to the Franco-Luxembourg border where it joins the A3.
 The northern part of the autoroute is free, as far as the town of Toul, but is a toll road south of there.
 The autoroute serves the cities of Metz, Nancy, and Dijon and is heavily used in the holiday season as it is a convenient route for those travelling from Belgium, the Netherlands, Luxembourg, and Germany to the south of France.